CarlColijn/Jazillionth/README.md

+## Testing JavaScript objects

+When you test your JavaScript variables, classes, functions, etc., you want to access them in the simplest way possible.
+Your scripts can already access everything they need as-is if you test the current page in-line.
+But Jazillionth loads external pages in an iframe, and then all those JavaScript objects are tucked away there too.
+Jazillionth helps with this by letting you specify a list of the names of objects you want to access, and then makes them accessible for you like they were living inside your own script.

+To get a bit technical: when making these objects accessible to your script, Jazillionth takes a reference to these global objects and puts that reference in your script's global scope.
+For classes and functions e.g., this can be done as-is.
+For objects that do not get re-assigned anymore once created, this also works.
+But dynamic variables that store literal values (like numbers and strings) cannot be referenced like this.
+Jazillionth can only copy their value instead, which means you get a snapshot of the value they had when Jazillionth started up, and live updates are not visible to your script.

+To solve this, Jazillionth employs a workaround for these types of objects: you can also pass a separate list of the names of objects to track.
+When doing so, these objects will be made accessible to your scripts via a like-named accessor function instead of a like-named variable.
+Do note though that you then need to treat that variable as a function to get at its value; so instead of using `let copy = myValue` in your test script, you'd have to use `let copy = myValue()`.
+A small price to pay.

 ## Registering and defining tests

 Jazillionth allows you to test multiple pages in one go, each with its own sets of tests.
 First you add a page to test, then you add test set(s) to that page to test; these test sets hold the individual test functions themselves.
 The object hierarchy thus becomes: